 What is the difference between restorative vs cosmetic dentistry?

-This is a good question since restorative dentistry and cosmetic dentistry often overlap.
-However, you can think about restorative dentistry as any procedure whose primary concern is keeping your mouth healthy and functioning, while the primary focus of cosmetic dentistry is improving the look of your smile.
+You can think about restorative dentistry as a procedure whose primary concern is keeping your mouth healthy and functioning, while the primary focus of cosmetic dentistry is improving aesthetics.

 What is major restorative dentistry?

-Major restorative dentistry includes treatment such as crowns, bridges, dentures and implants.
+Major restorative dentistry services include treatment such as crowns, bridges, dentures and implants.
 This is opposed to basic teeth restoration such as fillings.

 Are veneers considered restorative?

 Dental veneers are considered to be both cosmetic and restorative dentistry.
-That's because not only do they improve the appearance of teeth, but they also help to reduce teeth sensitivity, help maintain gum health, and can protect your existing tooth from damage.
+That's because they improve the appearance of teeth and also help to reduce teeth sensitivity and maintain gum health.
+They can also protect your existing tooth from damage.

 What is conservative dentistry?

-Conservative dentistry is a part of restorative dentistry, when a minimal amount of healthy tooth is removed during the restorative process.
-An example is when healthy teeth have to be filed down in order to be fitted with veneers or crowns.
+Conservative dentistry is a part of restorative dentistry when a minimal amount of healthy tooth is removed during the restorative process such as filing down healthy teeth to be fitted with veneers.